Trichothecene: Treatment

 Typical routes of exposure to trichothecene toxins include topical absorption, ingestion, and inhalation.
 Severity of symptoms depends on the dose and type of exposure, but treatment is primarily focused on supporting bodily systems damaged by the mycotoxin.
 The first step in most exposure cases is to remove potentially contaminated clothing and to flush the sites of exposure thoroughly with water.
 This prevents the victim from repeated exposure.
 Fluids and electrolytes can be given to victims with high levels of gastrointestinal damage to mitigate the effects of reduced tract absorption.
 Fresh air and assisted respiration can also be administered upon the development of mild respiratory distress.
 Increasingly severe symptoms can require the application of advanced medical assistance.
 The onset of leukopenia, or reduction of white blood cell count, can be treated with a plasma or platelet transfusion.
 Hypotension can be treated with the administration of norepinephrine or dopamine.
 Development of severe cardiopulmonary distress may require intubation and additional drug treatments to stabilize heart and lung activity.

 Additionally, there are a variety of chemicals that can indirectly reduce the damaging effects of trichothecenes on cells and tissues.
 Activated charcoal solutions are frequently administered to ingestion cases as an adsorbent.
 Here, the charcoal acts as a porous substance for the toxin to bind, preventing its absorption through the gastrointestinal tract and increasing its removal from the body through bowel excretion.
 Similar detoxifying adsorbents can also be added to animal feed upon contamination to reduce the bioavailability of the toxin upon consumption.
 Antioxidants are also useful in mitigating the damaging effects of trichothecenes in response to the increase of reactive oxygen species they produce in cells.
-Generally, a good diet rich in probiotics, vitamins and nutrients, proteins, and lipidis is thought to be effective in reducing the symptoms of trichothecene poisoning.
+Generally, a good diet rich in probiotics, vitamins and nutrients, proteins, and lipids is thought to be effective in reducing the symptoms of trichothecene poisoning.
 For example, vitamin E was found to counteract the formation of lipid peroxides induced by T-2 toxin in chickens.
-Similarly, cosupplementation of modified glucomannans and selenium in the diets of chickens also consuming T-2 toxin, reduced the deleterious effects of toxin associated depletion of antioxidants in the liver.
+Similarly, co-supplementation of modified glucomannans and selenium in the diets of chickens also consuming T-2 toxin, reduced the deleterious effects of toxin associated depletion of antioxidants in the liver.
 Despite not being a direct antidote, these antioxidants may be critical in reducing the severity of trichothecene exposures.